redhat-developer/developers.redhat.com/README.md

 5. Raise a PR from your branch onto the long running branch in upstream.
 Note that the PR tests will fail, as they don't expect a PR to be raised on a branch other than 'master'.

+## Migrating a page into Drupal

+1. Create the Drupal version of the page, but don't assign a URL alias (or assign a temporary alias)
+2. Review the Drupal version of the page
+3. Annotate the Awestruct version of the page by adding the `ignore_export: true` front matter variable to the page being exported.
+If the page being exported is an asciidoc page then it must be `:awestruct-ignore_export: true` instead.
+This will ensure that the Drupal export ignores the page and is not pushed into Drupal, whilst the legacy Awestruct CI job will still build the page.
+4. Delete the Awestruct pushed version of the page from Drupal
+5. Switch the URL alias of the Drupal version of the page, to use the alias of the deleted Awestruct pushed version of the page.
+6. Wait for the Drupal site to be exported, this will take about an hour for it to show up.

 ## <a name="CommonIssues"></a>Common issues
 This area documents fixes to common issues: